kianenigma/blockchain-reimagined/content/Content/How/Blockchains Are Overrated.md

     Header1 --> Header2
 ```

 The main novelty of the above is the `Header` of each block, which contains
 - `current hash`: The **hash of the current block** of transactions
 - A **hash of the parent block**, on top of which this block is meant to be valid

+Notice has `abc` is a hash of block $N-1$, and is referenced in block $N$ as the parent hash.
+Now also notice that the block $N-1$ itself is referencing a (not present in the picture) supposed parent block's hash, `xyz`.
+In effect, this means that the header hash of block $N$, namely `def`, is a digest (or attestation) of all not only what was in block $N-1$, but also all also $N-2$ all the way to the genesis.

-What the blockchain data structure achieves here is twofold:
+So, what the blockchain data structure achieves here is twofold:
 1. Assuming we have a large array of such blocks chained together, no previous block can be tampered with, **or else the chain of valid hashes will break**.
 This means no previous transaction can be added, removed, or modified
 	2. Any new block is committing to a specified parent, growing the blockchain only in one canonical chain.
 2. The hash of the header of the latest block contains a *digest* (via a [[Cryptographically Secured Hash]]) *of all the previous blocks as well*.
-This allows the blockchain to grow, without the need to always (re)hash all of the transactions.
+This allows the blockchain to grow, without the need to always (re)hash all of the previous transactions.
 ## Aside: Forks
-Recall from [[Execution, Ordering, History and State Machines]] that a blockchain might have two mutations that both adhere to a **valid execution**, but eventually they are two parallel views of the state, and we need to resolve by choosing one.
+Recall from [[Execution, Ordering, History and State Machines]] that a blockchain might have two mutations that both adhere to a **valid execution**, but nonetheless they are *two parallel views of the state, and we need to resolve by choosing one*.
 This situation is called a **[[Fork]]**.

 Blockchain systems must be able to eventually resolve forks by choosing one over the other, which is called the **Canonical Chain**.
 The rules of how forks are resolved is up to the [[Consensus Algorithm]] of the blockchain, and vary from implementation to implementation.